Veterans and Cerebral Palsy

 Cerebral palsy is a neurological condition.
 The symptoms can range from mild to severe and mostly impact movements and muscles.
 It may also cause other conditions that can be problematic, such as vision impairment or seizure disorders.
 While cerebral palsy may not be listed specifically as a disqualifying condition for serving, many of the symptoms and associated conditions are.

-Many hopeful soldiers, sailors, and others have been turned away from the military because of a cerebral palsy diagnosis, but Navy veteran John Quinn didn’t let that stop him from achieving his dreams.
-Quinn served for 20 years in the U.S. Navy, in spite of having cerebral palsy.
+Many hopeful recruits have been turned away from the military because of a cerebral palsy diagnosis.
+Navy veteran, John Quinn, did not let that stop him from achieving his dreams.
+Quinn served for 20 years in the U.S. Navy.
 When he enlisted in the Navy, Quinn did not disclose his condition and he served for two decades without anyone knowing he had been diagnosed with cerebral palsy.

 Enlisting as a sailor in the Navy put Quinn on the path to a career that would be very physically demanding, even more so for him living with cerebral palsy.
 Quinn grew up knowing that he was different from other children.
 He could not walk until the age of four, he was physically weaker and he experienced bullying from his peers.
 His family, on the other hand, did not treat him differently, and that is what he credits with giving him the push to join the Navy and work hard to achieve the minimum level of physical fitness required.
 In spite of failing his first attempt at the final exercise test for enlisting, Quinn tried again and succeeded.